ChernyakKonstantin/godot_gym_api/README.md

 # About
-Godot-RL is an Open-Source framework to enable use of Godot 3.5 as an environment to train Reinforcement Learning (RL) algorithms.
+Godot-RL (Godot Reinforcement Learning) is an Open-Source framework to enable use of Godot 3.5 as an environment to train Reinforcement Learning (RL) algorithms.

 The framework is grown from a custom project on self-driving topic, so current ready-to-use sensors available are LIDAR and RGB-Camera.